Geoff Chappell, Software Analyst

 What is documented is a routine named WdmlibRtlInitUnicodeStringEx from a statically linked library named WDMSEC.LIB.
 This routine has the same code as the exported function.
 Supplying it as a library routine had the merit of making it available to new drivers that find themselves running on old Windows versions that do not export the function.
 The library seems to have been distributed first with the Device Driver Kit (DDK) for Windows XP, including to provide for its use when developing drivers for Windows 2000.
 Though the routine is nowadays documented by Microsoft as “Available starting with Windows 2000”, it certainly was not available in the DDK for Windows 2000.

-Even this documentation, i.e., of the WdmlibRtlInitUnicodeStringEx routine, looks to be very recent.
+Even this documentation—of the WdmlibRtlInitUnicodeStringEx routine, not the RtlInitUnicodeStringEx function—looks to be very recent.
 The only date on it as observed online today, 17th March 2019, is 29th April 2018.
-It is not known in any DDK or WDK that Microsoft supplied with documentation files for offline reference.
+It is not known in any DDK or WDK that Microsoft supplied with documentation files for offline reference, i.e., up to and including the WDK for Windows 7.
 Neither is it known in any of the downloadable documentation packages for Visual Studio up to and including Visual Studio 2017.
 It seems fair to say at the very least that Microsoft did not trouble to make the documentation prominent.
 This seems important to stress because the function and the library routine surely have no reason for existence except to deal with a serious defect of the older, documented RtlInitUnicodeString.
 But what is the point to an improvement if it’s then kept quiet?

 The intention of the UNICODE_STRING structure is to keep together both the address and size of a Unicode string, presumably to save on passing them as separate arguments for subsequent work with the string and to save on repeated re-reading of the whole string to rediscover its size.
 Indeed, the structure keeps two sizes.
 The Length member is the size in bytes of the array of Unicode characters at Buffer.
 If this array is null-terminated, which it explicitly need not be, then Length does not count the null terminator.
 The MaximumLength member is the size in bytes of the memory from Buffer onwards.